NSAPH-Data-Processing/us_census_zcta_time_series/README.md

 ## Introduction
 The project streamines the extraction and analysis of demographic data from the  American Community Survey 5-Year Data (ACS5).
 The project aims to provide cleaned data for each year from 2009-2019 for the required variables.

+**Notes about American Community Survey 5-Year Data:**

+- The American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
+The ACS covers a broad range of topics about social, economic, demographic, and housing characteristics of the U.S. population.

+- ACS data is available from 2009 onwards; however, ZCTA (ZIP Code Tabulation Area) level information is available from 2011 onwards.

+- The ACS is an ongoing survey that collects responses every day of the year.
+The ACS estimates do not represent a specific point in time during the collection period, but rather a pooling of the data collected during the entire period.
+For 1-year estimates, the ACS uses data collected in that calendar year — January 1 through December 31.
+Similarly, the 5-year estimates use data collected over a 5-year period.
+For example, the 2016-2020 5-year estimates will use ACS data collected from January 1, 2016, through December 31, 2020.
+Read further about the period estimates [here.](https://www.census.gov/newsroom/blogs/random-samplings/2022/03/period-estimates-american-community-survey.html)

 ## Data Description

 - **Time Coverage** : 2009 - 2019